 Gale Marie Thompson is the author of Helen Or My Hunger (YesYes Books, 2020), Soldier On (Tupelo Press, 2015), and two chapbooks, including Expeditions to the Polar Seas (Sixth Finch, 2013).
 Raised in Georgia and South Carolina, Gale received a B.A. from the College of Charleston, an M.F.A. in Poetry from the University of Massachusetts Amherst, and a Ph.D. in English Literature and Creative Writing from the University of Georgia.
 Her work has appeared in Crazyhorse, American Poetry Review, BOAAT, Gulf Coast, Tin House Online, Guernica, jubilat, and Bennington Review, among others.
 She has received fellowships from the Vermont Studio Center and Kimmel Harding Nelson Center for the Arts and has given workshops and craft talks for the Emily Dickinson Museum, O, Miami Foundation, Midwest Writing Center, and others.
 Gale is the founding editor of Jellyfish Poetry and has worked on the editorial teams of jubilat, Crazyhorse, Fairy Tale Review, Georgia Review, and Slope Editions.
 She lives in the mountains of North Georgia, where she directs the creative writing program at Young Harris College.

 On Preorder Now!

-25% off until release! (normally preorder is 20% but we are offering our other titles for 20% off due to COVID19, so the preorder titles are more on sale than usual!
+25% off until release! (normally preorder is 20% but we are offering our other titles for 20% until Aug 1, so the preorder titles are more on sale than usual!
 Take advantage of the savings if you are able!).
-Books will ship on or just before the June release.
+Books will ship on or just before official release - which we are in the process of scheduling.
 Thank you for preordering!
 It helps small presses so much when you do!!!